rileygelwicks/eastwestaudio/doc/index.rst

 .. [#] There are use cases in which you might want more than one
     content file -- one for each segment of a radio program, for instance -- but this usage is not currently supported.

+.. [#] The stated default value of this config variable, and of the several following which refer to the configuration of the FCGI_ and SCGI_ daemons,  are actually enforced by flup_; the value help in ``Config``  object for all of them is actually ``None``.

 .. [#] Actually, there is a third format -- a special dialect of JSON_
     -- but it isn't very useful and may be dropped in a future